UFI A funding program for eco-friendly investments

 The Environmental Subsidy Act regulates the organization and principles as well as the form of financing.
 The task of granting funding for environmental actions in the context of UFI is executed by the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology.
 Besides determining the specific criteria for granting and setting the aims for the funding policy via guidelines the Minister decides on granting subsidies.

 A Commission for issues Relating to Environmental Support in Austria is implemented.
 It offers advice to the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology regarding the policies and the decisions for grants for each project.
-The Commission comprises of representatives from the BMLRT (Federal Ministry for Agriculture, Regions, and Tourism), the BKA (Federal Chancellery), the BMF (Federal Ministry of Finance), the BMDW (Federal Ministry of Digital and Economic Affairs), the former BMVIT (Federal Ministry of Transport, Innovation and Technology), the Chamber of Labour, the Austrian Federal Economic Chamber, Austrian Chamber of Agriculture, the Austrian Trade Union Federation and from the parliamentary parties.
+The Commission comprises of representatives from the BML (Federal Ministry for Agriculture, Forestry, Regions and Water Management), the BKA (Federal Chancellery), the BMF (Federal Ministry of Finance), the BMAW (Federal Ministry of Labour and Economy), the Chamber of Labour, the Austrian Federal Economic Chamber, Austrian Chamber of Agriculture, the Austrian Trade Union Federation and from the parliamentary parties.

 The Kommunalkredit Public Consulting GmbH (KPC) is the central administration unit for the UFI.
 It receives the applications for subsidies, appraises them and submits them to the commission, which expresses its recommendation.
 After the ministerial decision, the KPC issues a contract with the applicant by order and for account of the Minister.
 The KPC is also responsible for handling the contract and payment.